-This course provides students with opportunities to exploit the links between art and design by designing and making images and objects in which aesthetic qualities and symbolic meanings are as important as utilitarian function.
+This course provides students with opportunities to explore the links between art and design by designing and making images and objects in which the aesthetic qualities and symbolic meanings are as important as its utilitarian function.
 It encourages students to explore the practices of graphic, wearable, product and interior/exterior designers in contemporary societies and promotes imaginative and innovative approaches to design within the context of the Australian environment and culture.

-Through the critical and historical study of designed images and objects students are able to analyse and make informed judgements about the designed works that surround them - works which reflect and construct the image they have of themselves, others and their world.
+Through the critical and historical study of designed images and objects, students are able to analyse and make informed judgements about the designed works that surround them - works which reflect and construct the image they have of themselves, others and their world.

-The course is designed to enable students to gain an increasing accomplishment and independence in their representation of ideas in different fields of design and to understand and value how graphic design, wearable design, product design, and interior/exterior design, invite different interpretations and explanations.
+The course is designed to enable students to gain an increasing accomplishment and independence in their representation of ideas in different fields of design.
 Students will develop knowledge, skills and understanding through the making of works in design that lead to and demonstrate conceptual and technical accomplishment.
 They will also develop knowledge, skills and understanding that lead to increasingly accomplished critical and historical investigations of design.